HighlanderLab/svanvanhossou_africross/README.md

 ##### Code

-In this script, we simulated the production of F1 (terminal) animals over 20 generations.
+In this script, we simulated the production of F1 animals over 20 generations.
 - local cows from smallholder farms were mated with exotic bulls to produce F1 animals at each generation.

 We assumed